Find the Best Mortgage

-When looking at open vs closed mortgages, it’s important to note that open mortgages are priced higher because of the flexibility they offer to pay the mortgage off at any time without facing a penalty.
-If you have no need to pay the mortgage off quickly, it makes sense to select a closed mortgage and benefit from lower rates.
+When looking at open vs closed mortgages, it’s important to note that open mortgages are priced higher because they offer flexibility to pay the mortgage off at any time without facing a penalty.
+If you do not need to pay the mortgage off quickly, selecting a closed mortgage and benefiting from lower rates makes sense.

 Should I use a mortgage broker or lender in Nova Scotia?

-A mortgage lender is one financial institution or bank that offers a single line of mortgage products direct to borrowers.
-The lender’s mortgage specialists only have access to their own mortgage products.
+A mortgage lender is one financial institution or bank that offers a single line of mortgage products directly to borrowers.
+The lender’s mortgage specialists only have access to their mortgage products.

-As a lender, nesto advisors offer the lowest rate upfront every time.
-Yes, we make less than the average broker or mortgage specialist, but we get the peace of mind knowing that we helped you save thousands of dollars on your mortgage.
+nesto advisors offer the lowest rate upfront every time.
+Yes, we make less than the average broker or mortgage specialist, but we get the peace of mind of knowing that we helped you save thousands of dollars on your mortgage.

 Should I try to find a mortgage with a rate hold in Nova Scotia?

-If you’re planning to buy Nova Scotia property in the future, it’s a wise choice to request that nesto secure a rate hold on your behalf so you don’t have to worry about interest rates rising while you’re home shopping.
+If you’re planning to buy Nova Scotia property in the future, it’s a wise choice to request that nesto secure a rate hold on your behalf, so you don’t have to worry about interest rates rising while you’re home shopping.

-Ensuring you have a rate hold in place is like having insurance on your mortgage rate – you no longer have to worry about mortgage rate increasing while you find your new home over the next 90-120 days.
+Ensuring you have a rate hold in place is like having insurance on your mortgage rate – you no longer have to worry about the mortgage rate increasing while you find your new home over the next 90 – 150 days.